EconometricInstitute/feb22012-programming-website/data/week5/4-sets.md

 Sometimes, we want to work with data while we do not care about the order elements were added or how often they occur.
 In such cases, we should use a `Set` instead of a `List`.
 The Set interface describes functionality related to sets, similar to the concept of a set in mathematics.
-That means that a `Set` either contains or does not contain an object/element, but that these elements are not organized sequentially, or that it is possible to have multiple copies of the same element/object in the set.
+That means that a `Set` either contains or does not contain an object/element, but that these elements are not organized sequentially, nor that it is possible to have multiple copies of the same element/object in the set.
 In Java `Set` objects, duplicate element are filtered using the `equals` method.
 For example, when finding repeated values in a set of data or when keeping track of whether we have seen something before, a `Set` is very useful, as adding multiple objects that are equal according to their `equals` implementation will make